 Among the 225 investigated rodents, 183 (81%) were found qPCR-positive for T. lewisi, 16 (7%) were qPCR-negative, and 26 (12%) were not tested or provided inconclusive results (NA).
 Several NA individuals nevertheless provided usable microsatellite profiles.

-The specificity for T. lewisi of the nine microsatellite primer pairs was tested using DNA from 15 other Trypanosomatidae species: none of these were amplified by any of the nine primer pairs (data not shown).
+The specificity for T. lewisi of the nine microsatellite primer pairs was tested using DNA from 15 other Trypanosomatidae species: none of these was amplified by any of the nine primer pairs (data not shown).

 Quality tests for loci over the entire dataset